madoublet/respond/contributing.md

 ### Languages

 Add a new language file to public/i18n.
 Update the public/languages.json file with the code and language description.
-Submit a PR.
+Submit a PR to the current dev branch.

 ### Features